Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 70 years, and its existence is unknown to the general public.
 Therefore, neither Barzilai nor Jilia count as officially appointed.

-If Cheliax marches armies into the region after being denied permission, _the entire Cheliax Covenant_ is voided.
+**Termination Clause**: If Cheliax marches armies into the region the officially appointed governor denies them permission, _the entire Cheliax Covenant_ is voided.
 Hell removes its backing, making Cheliax an easy target for its many antifascist neighbors, resentful protectorates, and home-grown rebels.

-**Termination Clause**: The contract cannot be terminated while the Cheliax Covenant is active, but is immediately voided when the Covenant is terminated.
-No canceling just this contract in order to invade!
+This individual contract cannot be terminated while the Cheliax Covenant is active, but is immediately voided when the Covenant is terminated.
+So Cheliax can't decide to cancel just this contract in order to invade.

 ### Deciphering the Contracts